amittam104/PigGame/README.md

 ![image](https://github.com/amittam104/PigGame/assets/142736996/2cb64a35-5f65-4763-a092-ea6300c55804)

-### Set the Number
+### Set the Winning points

-Now you can set the maximum number of your choice.
-The player who reaches equal to or more than that number first wins the game.
+Now you can set the maximum points of your choice.
+The player who reaches equal to or more than that points first wins the game.

 ![image](https://github.com/amittam104/PigGame/assets/142736996/322c2691-340e-40ba-9368-8e6fdae82d5a)